metacollector/collection-canvas-template/README.md

 Please check the [Generative Canvas Guidelines](#metacollector-generative-canvas-guidelines) below for useful development tips and design ruless👇

-## How to create your own metacollector generative collection canvas?
+## How to create your own metacollector collection canvas generator?

 - clone the repository
 - modify collectioncanvas/sketch.js (the example generative canvas)
 - that's it!

-The example generative canvas in this repository use p5.js but you can very well use anything that write into an HMTL canvas, including JavaScript without any library.
+The example canvas generator in this repository use p5.js but you can very well use anything that write into an HMTL canvas, including JavaScript without any library.

 <img width="500" alt="Capture d’écran 2022-03-15 à 16 36 16" src="https://user-images.githubusercontent.com/109677/158415352-9ca90525-c93d-4cd2-bd3d-392c0fcdd5af.png">